-If you have been arrested in Woodstock for a DUI from St. Patrick’s Day weekend, we are available to discuss your case anytime, including after hours, weekends, and holidays.
+If you have been arrested in Woodstock for a DUI, we are available to discuss your case anytime, including after hours, weekends, and holidays.
 If you are visiting from out of town, we can appear in Woodstock Municipal Court or Cherokee County State Court on your behalf, so you don’t have to.
 Call Chestney & Sullivan today: 404.816.8777

 If you have been arrested for a DUI in Woodstock, experienced DUI trial attorneys James “Skip” Sullivan and Bob Chestney are available to discuss your case anytime – including after-hours and weekends!
 Mr. Chestney is Board Certified in DUI Defense by NCDD (National College for DUI Defense) and Mr. Sullivan is a former prosecutor.
 Our experienced Woodstock DUI lawyers offer a free in-office consultation to discuss how we effectively defend your Woodstock DUI charges.
 Call us today at 404.816.8777.

 Woodstock Municipal Court is located at 12453 Highway 92, Woodstock, Georgia 30188.
 It is in the annex building along with the Woodstock Police Department.
 Our Woodstock DUI lawyers appear in Woodstock Municipal Court on a regular basis.
 It is important for Woodstock DUI lawyers to be familiar with this jurisdiction.
 The Chief Judge of the Woodstock Municipal Court is Judge Phillip P. Taylor.
 Associate Judge John S. Morgan may occasionally fill in.
 There is one main solicitor (prosecutor) however, it is not unusual for other part-time prosecutors to assist in that court.